 Best practices:

-• Leave the flow to run in its default context unless you need to elevate the running user’s access for a specific operation.
+• Leave flows to run in their default context unless you need to elevate the running user’s access for a specific operation.

-• When querying for records in system context-run Flows on experience sites, only store the fields you need in your Get Records element or Invocable Actions.
+• When querying for records in system context-run flows on Experience Cloud sites, only store the fields you need in your Get Records element or Invocable Actions.

-• If the flow performs a variety of operations and not all of them require elevated access, use a subflow to isolate the operations that should run in system context.
+• If a flow performs a variety of operations and not all of them require elevated access, use subflows to isolate the operations that should run in system context.

 • If you plan to embed a form in an external webpage, consider sanitizing user inputs to remove HTML using a Fast Field Update Flow or Apex Trigger if they will eventually be mapped to Rich Text fields to prevent any potential phishing attacks from bad actors.

-If you need control over who can access your form, you can often look to the container you’re embedding your form in.
+If you need control over who can access your form, you can often look to the container in which the form is embedded.
 For example, you can assign Lightning pages to be available for particular apps, record types, or profiles.
-If particular inputs in your form are sensitive, use visibility rules to further control what is displayed to whom – this feature applies to both Dynamic Forms and screen flows.
+If certain inputs in your form are sensitive, use visibility rules to further control what is displayed to whom; this feature applies to both Dynamic Forms and screen flows.

 You can restrict a flow to particular profiles or permission sets, much like you can an Apex class or Visualforce page.
 By default, flows are unrestricted, which means that any user with the Run Flows user permission can run them.